Day trips to France

 Lille’s food and craft markets are some of the best in France, especially at Christmas time, when the main square becomes a winter wonderland.
 But shopping here is great all year round thanks to the city’s numerous outdoor markets.
 For an authentic taste of Lille’s markets, head to family-friendly quartier populaire of Wazemmes, 1.3km southwest of place du Général de Gaulle.
 Here, Marche de Wazemmes market sells everything from flowers to textiles.
 Be sure to check ahead on dates and times and get ready to stock up on plenty of gifts to take home with you.

-Driving distance from Calais terminal: 50km, 40mins
+Driving distance from Calais terminal: 31 miles, 40mins

 For a France day trip to remember, head to the port of Dunkirk, or Dunkerque in French, will forever be emblazoned in history as the scene of the mass evacuation of French and British troops from the advancing German forces in World War ll.